 Jen Yu’s stubborn and fearless nature, as well as her obvious leaning toward the dark side, makes her a dreadful warrior but also leads to a tragic end.

-Battle Report Final Results: The Bride vs Jen Yu Who Wins?
+The Bride vs Jen Yu Who Wins?
+Verdict

-Who is our winner for this swordfight?
-Is it the Ninja lady with the Hattori Hanzō Katana or the hotheaded girl holding “Green Destiny”?
+Who is our winner of this swordfight?
+Is it the ninja lady with the Hattori Hanzō Katana or the hotheaded girl holding “Green Destiny”?
 Watch the video and find out.

 Check out below to see who we picked!
 Disagree?
 Want to share your rage?
 Comment below, or suggest your own face-off.